Best Practices For Converting Donors Through Donation Tiers

 What’s really important here is knowing your organization and your donors.

 Maybe you don’t have a clear description (ie: $20 or $50 both go towards cancer research), or you know your donors are ready to give by the time they hit your donation page.
-If you want a short and clean process, stick with Simple Tiers.
+If you want a short and clean process, stick with compact tiers.
+But if you want your donor to see the impact of every donation amount, descriptive tiers may be right for you.

 3. Customize Your One-Time Donation Tiers For Your Audience